Everything You Need To Know About AI-Driven Benefits Solutions

 Monthly debt payments and high interest rates eat up space in employee budgets, making it difficult to save money.
 However, employers can step up to help employees manage their debt and make room in their budgets to cover surprise expenses.

 The process of managing debt begins with understanding employees’ needs.
-For example, student loan debt follows some employees far into their lives; 46% of student loan debt is held by those over 40 years old.
+For example, student loan debt follows some employees far into their lives.
+46% of student loan debt is held by those over 40 years old.
 Offering housing assistance is another way employers can help with debts among the housing shortages and increasing home and mortgage costs.
 This can be done through down payment offerings and closing cost assistance in the form of a loan forgivable over a designated period.

 5. Facilitate payroll deductions and on-demand pay to help save money.